Current

 Pull Ups and Psy-Op-20

-Pull Ups and Psy-Op-20 is a constructed visual narrative built from 40 photographs taken across New York City during the COVID-19 lockdown and reimagined in the era of computational image intelligence and pixel-level generation.
+A constructed visual narrative built from 40 photographs taken across New York City during the COVID-19 lockdown and reimagined in the era of computational image intelligence and pixel-level generation.
 At its surface, the gallery documents a simple act: a single individual performing pull-ups in public space throughout a city in suspension.

 Beneath this documentary layer, however, the work operates as a thought experiment in perceptual manipulation.
 The viewer is informed ab initio that the collection of images they are about to see functions as a mask—a constructed psy-op.